bediger4000/squava/README.md

 directly from [Python code](http://mcts.ai/code/python.html).
 The default number of iterations (10000) seems far too small in practice.
 I find playing it more fun than playing any of the minimaxing versions.
+Since there's about 177,925,144,320,000 games for the first 11 moves, it's not too surprising that 10,000 iterations is too small.

 ### Book